joker1007/slides/rubykaigi2019/slides.md

 functor.fmap(&(proc_a >> proc_b)) == functor.fmap(&proc_a).fmap(&proc_b)
 ```

-These laws ensure that behaviors of a functor is proper.
+These laws ensure that the behaviors of a functor are proper.

 ---